-The Darkness And Despair Behind Nine Inch Nails’ The Downward Spiral
+The Downward Spiral: the Darkness and Despair Behind Nine Inch Nails’ Masterpiece

 While the memory has a tendency to romanticise the past, there’s no denying that 1994 was a momentous 12 months for alternative music.
 In the year in which we lost Kurt Cobain – an event many rushed to suggest would spell the death knell for rock – innumerable releases proved that the genre was, in fact, in extremely rude health.